OzzyCzech/ozzyczech.cz/content/Terminal/ffmpeg/Convert video for iMovie.md

-# Convert video for iMovie with ffmpeg
+# Convert video for iMovie

 You need to include the argument `-pix_fmt yuv420p` to generate `H.264` content for Apple software/devices, and a bunch of other decoders that don't handle `yuv444p`.